 Sec.
-8109-4.6 - Temporary Rental Unit Regulation (TRU) Overlay Zone The abbreviated reference for this overlay zone when applied to a base zone shall be "TRU."
-The suffix "TRU" shall be is added to the a base zone of the land located within the Temporary Rental Unit Regulation overlay zone (e.g., RA-20/ac/TRU), but shall have has no effect on the provisions of the base zone, or on the provisions of any other overlay zone that applies to the same land, except as provided herein.
+8109-4.6 - Temporary Rental Unit Regulation (TRU) Overlay ZoneThe abbreviated reference for this overlay zone when applied to a base zone shall be "TRU".
+The suffix "TRU" is added to a base zone (e.g., RA-20ac/TRU), but has no effect on the provisions of the base zone, or on the provisions of any other overlay zone that applies to the same land, except as provided herein.